dsfields/couchbase-promises/README.md

 ##### `Bucket.prototype.removeMultiAsyc(keys, options)`

 Removes multiple documents in the bucket.
-This method will create individual remove operations for each key, and parallelize their execution with `Promisea.all()`.
+This method will create individual remove operations for each key using with `Promisea.all()`.

 __Returns:__ a `Promise` that resolves with a [`Summary`](#summary-class) object.
 This `Promise` will always be fulfilled.
 Any errors that occur will be specified in the resolved `Summary`.